Beniamino92/AutoNOM/Old_Version/README.txt

 To use AutoNOM in illustrative_example.jl you must first add add the directory that contains functions_stationary_model.jl and functions_stationary_model.jl to path.
-The example is based on the Illustrative Example of Section 5.1 in the manuscript, apart that this version does not use the expensive optimization used to sample the linear basis function coefficients \beta's.
-We now draw the \beta's directly from their Gaussian posterior conditional distribution.
+The example is based on the Illustrative Example of Section 5.1 in the manuscript.

 ========================================================================